Hannibal046/Awesome-LLM/README.md

 ## LLM Evaluation:
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of language models.
+- [MixEval](https://github.com/Psycoy/MixEval) - A reliable click-and-go evaluation suite compatible with both open-source and proprietary models, supporting MixEval and other benchmarks.
 - [lighteval](https://github.com/huggingface/lighteval) - a lightweight LLM evaluation suite that Hugging Face has been using internally.
 - [OLMO-eval](https://github.com/allenai/OLMo-Eval) - a repository for evaluating open language models.
 - [instruct-eval](https://github.com/declare-lab/instruct-eval) - This repository contains code to quantitatively evaluate instruction-tuned models such as Alpaca and Flan-T5 on held-out tasks.